sourcegraph/notebooks/sourcegraph-101/getting-started-notebook.snb.md

-# Sourcegraph Introduction for H&M
+# Sourcegraph Introduction for XXXXX

 What is Sourcegraph?
 Sourcegraph is a code intelligence platform.
 It enables developers to: